fabianjuelich/api_metrics_db/infrastructure.md

 The indices' data which is located at */usr/share/elasticsearch/data* on the guest machine will be persistently stored at */var/lib/docker/volumes/compose_elasticsearch_volume/_data* on the host machine.

-lazy-investor index-id: kOm2aG-gTj2Wa-CaIRRFMw
+lazy-investor index-id: lazy-investor

 ### Database design
 ToDo

 ## App (Server)
-Application logic procuring and transforming fundamental data
+Application logic procuring and transforming fundamental data.

 ### [app.py](./docker/app/app.py)
 Main program, whose `document()` function is called to receive index, market or stock data.
 Uses ss.py to retrieve basic data such as symbols needed for findata.py to receive financial data.

 ### [findata.py](./docker/app/findata.py)
 Parses [multiple financial APIs](./api.md) to retrieve fundamental data and general information.
-Encapsulating the data into objects provides a call-cost efficient way to calculate metrics.
+Encapsulating (and caching) the data into objects provides a call-cost efficient way to calculate metrics.

 ### [ss.py](./compose/App/ss.py)
 Uses a pretty neat API called [StockSymbol](https://github.com/yongghongg/stock-symbol/tree/master) to implement the generation of a JSON file that lists all stock symbols belonging to a given [index](./appendix/index_symbols.json) or [market](./appendix/market_symbols.json).
 This project saved us a lot of scraping like we did last time.
 However, it should be mentioned that, as is usual with APIs, server failures can occur.
 That's why we use the files generated once as a backup.
 Bug: Used *dr_market* instead of *de_market* in **market_list** attribute in case of german stocks.